 5 Places to Visit in Summer in New Zealand

-Where to visit in Summer?
+Where to visit in Summer in New Zealand?

 Summertime is a time for celebration in New Zealand: Christmas, New Year’s and numerous festivals!
 Of course, there’s room for your beach getaways, as well as some sensational sights that you can only see in summer.
 With more consistently bright and sunny weather, there’s nothing to stop you from enjoying the great outdoors that New Zealand is famous for.

 Just remember, the UV levels in New Zealand are hugely intense.
 Make sure you wear sunscreen, even if you don’t usually!

 If the New Zealand seasons are confusing you, see our guide to the NZ Climate and Seasons.

 Well, it’s called the ‘winterless north’, but if you are seeking hot temperatures then Bay of Islands is the best place to go.
 Temperatures can pass 30°C. Indeed, there are some beaches to sunbathe on but out on the water is where you want to be to cruise around the 144 islands, home to many fascinating bird species, and go swimming with dolphins.

 From December to January is the renowned Festival of Lights.
 This is a music festival with some epic light displays around the town’s parks.
 Along the Coastal Walkway are a number of beaches for excellent surf breaks.
 Summer is also the best and safest time to climb Mt Taranaki.
 Find out more about New Plymouth and the Taranaki region in: Taranaki – Guide for Backpackers.